abzicht/svgocode/Readme.md

 ## Library

-SVGOCODE can be easily used as library, both for parsing SVG and for GCODE conversion. `main.go` may give you a hint on how to use the library in own
+SVGOCODE can be easily used as library, both for parsing SVG and for GCODE conversion. `main.go` may give you a hint on how to use the library in your own
 projects:

 ```go